LuanR44/LuanR44/README.md

 <h3 align="left">ABOUT ME:</h3>

-- 📚 I’m currently learning C, Java, HTML, CSS, Javascript and React.
+- 📚 I’m currently learning C#, Java and QA Tests.

 - 📝 I'm collaborating on several projects at the University.
 <hr size = "2" nosade>